Chronological Resume Formatting Guide with Example

 - Lots of short-term jobs

-The chronological resume is a perfect for anyone wanting to demonstrate a straight line career path in a particular industry and who wishes to attain employment in another company but within a similar role.
-Some of the crucial fields that veteran HR professionals will be looking for are:
+The chronological resume is perfect for anyone wanting to demonstrate a dedicated career path in a particular industry.
+It also works well for those seeking employment in another company with a similar role.
+Veteran HR professionals are looking for the following crucial fields:

 - Contact Information: This should be at the top of your resume for easy recognition.
-This will allow employers easily reference your information in the case they want to contact you.
+This allows employers to easily reference your information in case they want to contact you.

-- Relevant Experience: In chronological order, starting with your most recent employer, list the relevant positions you held that could lend to your credibility, competence and experience.
-If possible, showcase some achievements or goals you were able to accomplish during your employment.
+- Relevant Experience: In chronological order, starting with your most recent employer, list the relevant positions you’ve had that lend to your credibility, competence, and experience.
+Remember to list any achievements or goals you were able to accomplish in the position.
 Extra credit for actual numbers or statistics.
 Be sure to start each of your main achievements with an action verb such as “increased,” “doubled,” “streamlined” etc… followed by some hard numbers.

 - Education: If your highest level of education is some form of college, you can leave your high school information out.
 Include the school you attended and the degree or degrees you earned.
-Any recognition or awards during this time can also be added here, such as “valedictorian” or “magna cume laude.”
+Include any recognition or awards received during this time, such as “valedictorian” or “magna cum laude.”
 You could also include sports you participated in.
 Go ahead and put your GPA there if it’s above a 3.0!

 - Skills: Here’s where you can brag a little.
-Make sure this isn’t just a paragraph, but bullet-point all of the relevant skills or certifications that could help you stand out.
-Extra credit: when applying to a particular company that you really want to impress, do some research on what makes them different or on some of their core values.
+Use bullet points to list all of the relevant skills or certifications that could help you stand out.
+Extra credit: when applying to a particular company that you really want to impress, do some research to see which core values and skills they honor most.
 Add some skills to match.
 Chances are, you’ve got them but you don’t realize it!